Jules King QFSM – Chair

 Following a period of health-related issues, she took early retirement but never one to sit still, now enjoys various roles.
 In addition to being the Secretary of WFS, she is training to be a celebrant and runs her own coaching business.

-Outside of her volunteering commitments, retirement has given her more time to spend with John, her husband, her children, grandchildren, dogs, cats and fish.
+Outside of her volunteering commitments, retirement has given her more time to spend with John, her husband, her children, grandchildren and dog.

-Louise Brown BSc (Hons) MSc, Chartered MCIPD – HR Consultant
+Louise Brown BSc (Hons) MSc, Chartered MCIPD – HR Director

 Louise worked for Derbyshire Fire and Rescue Service for over 12 years in their HR department and became a Chartered Member of the Chartered Institute of Personnel & Development (CIPD) in 2008.